-All buildings in the unincorporated County area and the City of Capitola receiving water from Soquel Creek Water District must be retrofitted with high efficiency plumbing fixtures at the time of sale of the property.
+All buildings receiving water from Soquel Creek Water District must be retrofitted with high efficiency plumbing fixtures at the time of sale of the property.

-- Toilets have to be 1.6 gallons per flush or less
+- Replacement urinals must be rated 0.5 gallons per flush or less

 The seller of the property is responsible for the following:

 - Replacing any toilets, showerheads and urinals that don’t meet the high efficiency plumbing standards below.
-(Pre-existing toilets that flush no more than 1.6 gallons per flush (gpf) toilets are exempt.)
+(Pre-existing toilets that flush no more than 1.6 gallons per flush (gpf) toilets do not need to be replaced.)

 - Obtaining a Water Conservation Certificate from Soquel Creek Water District and

-- Disclosing retrofit requirements to the buyer of the property, before the property changes ownership and filling out a Transfer of Responsibility to Retrofit form if retrofits will be done by the buyer.
+- Disclosing retrofit requirements to the buyer of the property, before the property changes ownership.
+The Seller may submit a Transfer of Responsibility to Retrofit Form to Soquel Creek Water District if Buyer agrees to perform the retrofits.

 Copies of the written disclosure form and the Water Conservation Certificate are to be included with documents transferring title to the property.